-- The MFac is a member of the Planetary Health Alliance Europe Hub and the GCCHE, and partnered temporarily with local organisations.
-In 2023, the MFac organised an event on Planetary Health open to the community and intends to offer yearly events for a community audience. - Recommendations: The MFac should continue offering events together with local organisations, students and teachers in order to involve the local community.
+- The MFac is a member of the Planetary Health Alliance Europe Hub and the GCCHE, and partnered • temporarily with local organisations.
+In 2024, the MFac organised and participated in several events on PH which were open to the public and intends to offer yearly public events. - Recommendations: The MFac should continue offering events together with local organisations, students and teachers in order to involve the local community.
 PH should be covered regularly in newsletters and on the websites.
 Educational material for patients and/or hospital employees should be developed.